Nilpotent Charges of a Toy Model of Hodge Theory and an ${\cal N}$ = $2$ SUSY Quantum Mechanical Model: (Anti-)Chiral Supervariable Approach: Introduction

-The central theme of our present investigation is to apply the augmented supervariable approach\footnote{ In the limiting case (where the Grassmannian coordinates are set equal to zero) of the standard superfield formalism [1-8], we obtain a {\it field} which is a function of {\it spacetime}.
-On the contrary, we obtain a {\it variable} (which is a function of ``time'' only) in the limiting case of the supervariable approach.} to derive the (anti-)BRST as well as the (anti-)co-BRST symmetry transformation for the (0 + 1)-dimensional (1D) system of a rigid rotor.
-Our present method of derivation is completely different from our earlier attempts in [13,14] where the theoretical power and potential of the (dual-)horizontality conditions [(D)HC] have been exploited extensively.
-The key result of our present endeavor is to replace the {\it{mathematical}} strength of (D)HC by some physically motivated restrictions on the (super)variables of the theory which are defined on the (1, 2)-dimensional supermanifold.
-It is the latter supermanifold on which our present 1D system of a rigid rotor is generalized.
+The central theme of our present investigation is to apply the (anti-)chiral supervariable approach (ACSA) to derive the (anti-)BRST as well as the (anti-)co-BRST symmetry transformation for the one (0 + 1)-dimensional (1D) system of a rigid rotor which has been proven to be a model for the Hodge theory in [13].
+One of the key features of the ACSA is the observation that we consider {\it only} the (anti-)chiral super expansions of the supervariables which are defined on the (1, 1)-dimensional super-submanifolds of the general (1, 2)-dimensional supermanifold on which our 1D theory is generalized.
+We apply the physically motivated restrictions on the (anti-)chiral supervariables of the theory to obtain the (anti-)BRST and (anti-)co-BRST symmetries of the 1D toy model of Hodge theory.

+We have christened our present approach as the (anti-)chiral {\it supervariable} approach to BRST formalism because, first of all, we use only (anti-)chiral supervariables for our discussion which have (anti-)chiral super expansions.
+Furthermore, we observe that the limiting case (when the Grassmannian variables are set equal to zero), we obtain a {\it variable} from the supervariable (cf. Eqn.
+(7) below) which is a function of ``time'' only.
+On the contrary, in the standard superfield formalism [1-8], we obtain a {\it field} which is a function of {\it spacetime} in the limiting case when the Grassmannian variables are set equal to zero in a super expansion of the superfield (within the framework of AVSA to BRST formalism).

-One of the novel observations of our present endeavor is the emergence of the absolute anticommutativity of the (anti-)BRST and (anti-)co-BRST charges even though we consider only the (anti-)chiral supervariables that are defined on the (1, 1)-dimensional (anti-)chiral super-submanifolds of the general (1, 2)-dimensional supermanifold (on which our 1D original theory is generalized).
+One of the novel observations of our present endeavor is the emergence of the absolute anticommutativity of the (anti-)BRST and (anti-)co-BRST {\it charges} even though we consider only the (anti-)chiral supervariables that are defined on the (1, 1)-dimensional (anti-)chiral super-submanifolds of the {\it general} (1, 2)-dimensional supermanifold.
 The other key result of our present investigation is the observation that we do {\it not} use the (dual-)horizontality condition {\it anywhere}.
-Instead, we exploit the beauty and strength of the (anti-)BRST and (anti-)co-BRST invariant restrictions to derive the (anti-)BRST and (anti-)co-BRST symmetry transformations.
+Instead, we exploit the beauty and strength of the (anti-)BRST and (anti-)co-BRST invariant restrictions on the (anti-)chiral supervariables to derive the nilpotent (anti-)BRST and (anti-)co-BRST symmetry transformations.